lbuk/NewsStat/README.md

 NewsStat is a set of functions that allow you to extract text containing statistics from online news.
 Simply enter a URL and NewsStat will return sentences containing key stats including, but not limited to: percentages, use of data and references to outliers.
 It can also be used to extract stats from non-news sites such as websites and blogs.
 NewsStat is a work in progress - feel free to contribute, build on it and let me know if there are any issues.

 ## Install
-To use NewsStat, run the code provided below.
-Note: NewsStat requires an R version >= 3.2.3 so you may need to [update R or RStudio](http://bioinfo.umassmed.edu/bootstrappers/bootstrappers-courses/courses/rCourse/Additional_Resources/Updating_R.html).
+To install NewsStat, run the code provided below.

 ```
 install.packages("devtools")